KERATOCONUS TREATMENT IN BIRMINGHAM

-Keratoconus is one of the conditions known as corneal stromal dystrophies and causes a condition called ectasia.
-These conditions are caused by a weakness of the cornea and result in high astigmatism and distortion of vision.
+Keratoconus is one of the conditions known as corneal stromal dystrophies & causes a condition called ectasia.
+These conditions are caused by a weakness of the cornea & eye rubbing.
+The result is high astigmatism & distortion of vision.

 Keratoconus usually starts in your late teens or early twenties & usually gets worse, especially in your teens or twenties, or during pregnancy.